 For less synthesised rhythms head to the famous Cavern Club, on Mathew Street.
 A replica of the Beatles’ original haunt, it celebrates its 60th anniversary in 2017 and is still a great venue to catch original live bands, alongside more questionable mop-topped impersonators.

 Between the city’s iconic cathedrals, another local institution: the Everyman Theatre.
-A former launchpad for Bill Nighy and Julie Waters in the 1970s, the playhouse got a £27m refurbishment in 2014 and today hosts some of the most electric live theatre in the region.
+A former launchpad for Bill Nighy and Julie Waters in the 1970s, the playhouse got a £27m refurbishment in 2014 and today hosts some of the most electric live theatres in the region.

 Liverpool has a thriving restaurant scene.
 From sophisticated fine dining to independent bistros, the culinary choices are ever expanding with no fewer than 30 new restaurants opening in the city in 2016.
-The Art School on Sugnall Street remains one of the city’s finest restaurants, and the place to indulge in a seven course tasting menu and accompanying wine flight.
+The Art School on Sugnall Street remains one of the city’s finest restaurants, and the place to indulge in a seven-course tasting menu and accompanying wine flight.

 Nearby, a buzzworthy strip of restaurants dominant the gastronomy landscape along Hope Street.
 Highlights include the Mediterranean-inspired dishes at Ego Restaurant, and contemporary brasserie The London Carriage Works, plating up inventions from one of the city’s most decorated chefs, Paul Askew.